Epochs class#

 Plot data from a specified column from epochs on a matplotlib axis.

-Converts epochs into a 3D array with dimensions (n_epochs, n_channels, n_times).
+Converts epochs into a 3D arrays with dimensions (n_epochs, n_channels, n_times).

 Notes